obvonage/deved-platform/content/blog/en/vonage-video-express-with-ruby-on-rails-part-2.md

 ### Building The Toolbar HTML

 Now we can add the last and most complicated component we have: the toolbar.
-But it won't be so bad, just building out the HTML with Vivid components and then adding some javascript to trigger Video Express functions.
+But it won't be so bad, just building out the HTML with Vivid components and then adding some Javascript to trigger Video Express functions.
 You know the drill!

 A reminder of the toolbar we want to build: